 4.1 Data Center Access—Access to the data center must be physically restricted in a reasonable and appropriate manner.

-4.2 Facility Access — All network equipment (routers, switches, etc.) and servers located in the corporate office and in all facilities must be secured when no (Gorgias) personnel, or authorized contractors, are present.
-Physically secured is defined as locked in a location that denies access to unauthorized personnel.
+4.2 Facility Access — All network equipment (routers, switches, etc.) and servers located in the corporate office and in all facilities are secured when no (Gorgias) personnel, or authorized contractors, are present by physical locks and security alarms.

 5. Special Considerations for Restricted Information

-If Restricted information is going to be stored on a personal computer, portable computer, personal digital assistant, or any other single-user system, the system must conform to data access control safeguards approved by IS and Corporate senior management.
+If Restricted information is going to be stored on a personal computer, portable computer, personal digital assistant, or any other single-user system, the system must conform to data access control safeguards approved by the CTO.
 When these users are not currently accessing or otherwise actively using the restricted information on such a machine, they must not leave the machine without logging off, invoking a password protected screen saver, or otherwise restricting access to the restricted information.

-5.1 Data Encryption Software—(Gorgias) employees and vendors must not install encryption software to encrypt files or folders without the express written consent of IS Security.
+5.1 Data Encryption Software—(Gorgias) employees and vendors must not install encryption software to encrypt files or folders without the express written consent of the CTO.